xriss/djon/readme.md

 CRLF windows style encoding, we are a full byte ( 0x00 to 0xff inclusive ) stream with no special processing.

-A new type of string wrapped in back ticks, ` these can be binary strings and are taken as is, no need for \ anything and any \ in this string is just a \ The only special character is the quote used to open it which will also be used to close it.
+A new type of string wrapped in backticks, ` these can be binary strings and are taken as is, no need for \ anything and any \ in this string is just a \ The only special character is the quote used to open it which will also be used to close it.